sintefneodroid/neo/README.md

 ![neodroid](https://media.githubusercontent.com/media/sintefneodroid/neo/master/.github/images/header.png)

 # Neo
-Neo is a python package that enables deserialisation and an interface to the [Droid](https://github.com/sintefneodroid/droid) counterpart of the [Neodroid](https://github.com/sintefneodroid) platform
+Neo is a python package that enables deserialisation and an interface to the [Droid](https://github.com/sintefneodroid/droid) counterpart of the [Neodroid](https://github.com/sintefneodroid) platform.

+---

+_The [Neodroid](https://github.com/sintefneodroid) is developed with support from Research Council of Norway Grant #262900. ([https://www.forskningsradet.no/prosjektbanken/#/project/NFR/262900](https://www.forskningsradet.no/prosjektbanken/#/project/NFR/262900))_

+---

 <table>
   <tr>